Why should you choose an orthodontic specialist?

 What is my role to obtain optimal results?

 Orthodontic treatment is a partnership between the doctor and patient.
-Dr. Varghese provide custom-made fixed or removable appliances that use gentle pressure to move teeth into their proper positions.
-If you follow Dr. Varghese’s instructions, keep scheduled orthodontic appointments and maintain excellent oral hygiene, you will get optimum results.
-Don’t forget to see your regular check-ups with your general dentist.
+Dr. Varghese provides custom-made fixed or removable appliances that use gentle pressure to move teeth into their proper positions.
+If you follow Dr. Varghese’s instructions, keep scheduled orthodontic appointments, and maintain excellent oral hygiene, you will get optimum results.
+Don’t forget to see your regular check-ups with your general dentist. (read our blog on staying on track)

 Will I have to wear a retainer after my braces come off?

 In caring for your smile post-orthodontic treatment, retainers are not an option, but a necessity.
-Retainers can be fixed or removable (clear- Retainers work to keep your teeth in position as the tissues and bones in your mouth adapt to their treatment.
+Retainers can be fixed or removable.
+Retainers work to keep your teeth in position as the tissues and bones in your mouth adapt to their treatment.
 Without the use of a custom retainer, your teeth will relapse.
-Relapse can occur once your braces are removed if retainers are not worn as prescribed.
+Relapse can occur once your braces are removed if retainers are not worn as prescribed. (read our blog on retainers)

 How long will I have to wear a retainer?

 Teeth will always have an inherent tendency to shift.
 The period just after your braces are removed is when your teeth are most at risk of shifting.
 This is because the fibers in the gums are still remodeling to the new teeth positions.
 Retainers are for life.
 As long as you would like to maintain your perfected smile, you should wear retainers.
 Dr. Varghese’s long term removable retainer protocol is “night time, lifetime”.
-Retainers will be also be a much more cost-effective and health-effective solution long-term than letting your teeth shift back to undesired positions.
+Retainers will also be a much more cost-effective and health-effective solution long-term than letting your teeth shift back to undesired positions. (read our blog on retainers)

-A permanent retainer is a small piece of wire that is bonded to the back side of your teeth.
+A fixed retainer is a small piece of wire that is bonded to the backside of your teeth.
 Bonded lingual retainers are cemented directly to the inside surface of your lower incisors and canines.
-This is one of the best ways to prevent your lower teeth from shifting as it is permanently attached!
+This is one of the best ways to prevent your lower teeth from shifting as it is permanently attached! (read our blog on tools for flossing with a fixed retainer)

 How do I take care of my retainers?